Staff & Associate Profiles

 Project Development Manager

-Brody has worked in a range of professional and technical roles in Central Australia over the past 7 years following time in Arnhem Land and Burkina Faso.
-Brody has experience in project management in the engineering sector, environmental consultancy and with the Central Land Council’s mining division.
+Brody has worked in a range of professional and technical roles in Central Australia since 2013, following time in Arnhem Land and Burkina Faso.
+Brody has experience in environmental consultancy, project management and with the Central Land Council’s mining division.
 He holds a Master of Environment (Sustainable Food Systems) from the University of Melbourne and Bachelor degrees in Environmental Science and Arts (Politics).
 Brody works as the Project Development Manager and assists Joe Clarke in community liaison and engagement.

 In addition to the regular team, Centrefarm call upon the experience and expertise of a wide range of associates.